minjung-mj-kim/project/fake_news/README.md

         - Tag POS and lemmatize
         - Prepared for both Naybe Bayes and Word Embedding models

 4. fake_news_detection.ipynb
+    - Added variations to simple models
-    - Combined all simple models
+    - Ran all models with various organized data
+    - Saved test results for error analysis

 # To do items
-- Test simple models with organized data
 - Error analysis of simple models
 - Gather findings to build an integrated model